arezazadeh/cisco_config_parser/README.md

 L2InterfaceParser
 ParentChildParser
 ```

-there more Classes are being built, and will be released in the upcoming versions.
+There more Classes are being built, and will be released in the upcoming versions.

 ## Get Example usage:
+A short documentation is embeded in the code base. you can view those example by importing `helper` and calling the class

 ```python
 from cisco_config_parser.helper import helper